josephmontes/VAA/README.md

 - Due to the evidence supporting this type of 4-Seam Fastball's current effectiveness, this trend is likely not going to stop until batters show an increased ability to counter it in future seasons
 ### PITCHERS
 - **70% of the pitchers with a 'Rate' of 30% or greater** finished the season with *above average* 4-Seam Fastball effectiveness compared to only **40% of the pitchers with a 'Rate' of 7% or less**
-- For the group of effective pitching seasons where their 'rate' was **less than 8%**, the wOBA against it was a combined .316, but the wOBA next year inflated to .360!
+- For the list of effective pitching seasons where their 'rate' was **less than 8%**, the wOBA against it was a combined .316, but the wOBA next year inflated to .360!
-  - The wOBA against 4-Seam Fastball's for the group of *ineffective* pitching seasons where their 'rate' was **30%+**, the wOBA against it was .394, but their next year wOBA was .342!
+  - The wOBA against 4-Seam Fastball's for the list of *ineffective* pitching seasons where their 'rate' was **30%+**, the wOBA against it was .394, but their next year wOBA was .342!
       - This supports the notion that there could be predictive value to throwing this type of 4-Seam Fastball
-- Pitchers not having success with this flatter type of 4-Seam Fastball should trust in these numbers that emphasize the pitch's above average effectiveness across the league, and focus more on potential issues with they way they are using it
+- Pitchers not having success with this flatter type of 4-Seam Fastball should trust in these numbers that emphasize the pitch's above average effectiveness across the league, and focus more on potential issues with the way they are using it
   - Many of the effective pitchers in the 30% category use their 4-Seam Fastball as their primary pitch (Gerrit Cole, Cristian Javier, Michael Kopech, etc.)
-- Pitchers having success *without* throwing their 4-Seam Fastball this way should be wary that they may have been getting lucky, because the league is hitting 4-Seam Fastball's with their VAA for much more damage
+- Pitchers having success *without* throwing their 4-Seam Fastball this way might be better at the art of pitching, but they should be wary that they may have been getting lucky because the league is hitting 4-Seam Fastball's that look like theirs for much more damage
-  - The effectiveness of their 4-Seam Fastball is at risk of declining if they do not locate it as carefully next year or even if they just slightly lose effectiveness with their other pitches
+  - The effectiveness of their 4-Seam Fastball is at risk of declining if they do not locate it as carefully next year or even if they just slightly lose effectiveness with their *other* pitches
   - Many of the effective pitchers in the 'less than 8% 'rate'' category have success with their 4-Seam Fastball by using it as a complimentary pitch to their more high quality pitches (Zack Greinke, Justin Verlander, Clayton Kershaw, Justin Steele, etc.)
 - I noticed that there are a ton of young pitchers throwing this 'better' 4-Seam Fastball right now, so, again, I do not see this trend going away (Bryce Miller, Mason Miller, Bobby Miller, Hunter Greene, Bryan Woo, JP Sears, Spencer Strider, etc.)
+- I do not have access to stats such as Arm Angle because I do not have measurements of where the pitcher is on the rubber nor measurements of their shoulder height, but if I did, I believe that looking at there would be a strong correlation between a pitcher's Arm Angle at the point of release and the VAA on their 4-Seam Fastball
+  - I found somewhat of a correlation between release height and VAA that you can find in my code
+- Also, I cannot calculate spin efficiency info with my data because I do not have the directional components of spin rate, just an overall spin rate, but if I did, I would guarantee that having a highly spin efficienct 4-Seam Fastball is causing a pitcher's VAA to be flatter because highly spin efficienct fastballs counteract the drag force on the pitched ball, enabling the lift force and leading to a flatter VAA
 ### BATTERS
 - There is a skew towards contact hitters having the ability to hit this more effective 4-Seam Fastball, but that does not tell the whole story
-  - The Flyball% discrepancy made sense of why this trend is happening: it is to counter all the launch angle efforts by the batter and counter the increasing Homerun enivornment created in the last 5 seasons
+  - The significant Flyball% discrepancy mentioned earlier between the lists of batters made sense of *why* this trend is happening: it is to counter all the launch angle efforts by the batter and counter the increasing Homerun enivornment created in the last 5 seasons
+    - I believe that this Flyball% note indicates that attack angle stats would be able to reveal more about who can hit this type of 4-Seam Fastball
+    - More specifically, the ability for a batter to have a *range* of attack angles at their disposal due to their swing mechanics would be a major key in being able to take advantage of this trend, rather than just being a batter that has a flatter attack angle
+      - I say this because if you just have a flatter bat angle, then you might struggle on the rest of the 90% of pitches that are not this type of pitch, but having variability in your attack angle will enable you to be able to get to that pitch when you need to while maintaining an effective approach vs. all other pitch types
-- Also, I found that the BB% was slightly higher for the first group of 'contact' batters at 9.2% vs. 8.7%
+- Another thing I found is that the BB% for the first list of 'contact' batters was slightly higher than the second list of 'power' batters: 9.2% vs. 8.7%
   - I found this notable because the idea of this analysis is that VAA on 4-Seam Fastballs make them harder to hit because they aren't breaking as you would expect
   - This implies that if you have an ability to see the ball better, which a higher walk rate insinuates, then you can give yourself a better chance to identify and hit this type of 4-Seam Fastball
-- I believe that the Flyball% note indicates that attack angle is going to be able to reveal more about who can hit this type of pitch
-  - More specifically, the ability to have a range of attack angles at your disposal due to your swing mechanics will be a major key in being able to take advantage of this trend, rather than just being a batter that has a flatter attack angle
-  - I say this because if you just have a flatter bat angle then you might struggle on the rest of the 90% of pitches that are not this type of pitch, but having variability in your attack angle will enable you to be able to get to that pitch when you need to while maintaining an effective approach vs. all other pitch types
+  - Also, you likely would have assumed that the second list of batters, with more power bats, would have had the higher walk rate
-- I was skeptical that the first list of hitters would be able to be viewed as progression candidates based on the assumption that the ability to hit this type of pitch will have a lot of variance from season to season, and that it is only 6% of all pitches
+- I was skeptical that the first list of 'contact' hitters would be able to be viewed as progression candidates because of my assumption that the ability to hit this type of pitch will have a lot of variance from season to season, and that it is only 6% of **all** pitches
-  - I was also assuming that if a guy hit it more effectively than it would regress to some extent the following year just based on the fact that type of pitch is harder to hit in general
+    - I was also assuming that if a guy hit it more effectively, then it would regress to some extent the following year just based on the fact that type of pitch is harder to hit in general
-  - But what I found was that, although the wOBA for the first group of hitters was lower than the second group, the next year the first group of hitters were better, so maybe there is something more there
+  - But what I found was that, although the overall wOBA for the first list of hitters was lower than it was for that second list of 'power' bats, the overall wOBA in the next year for the first list of hitters was better, so maybe there is something more there
 - As this trend continues to grow, it is certainly worth looking into what batters currently possess this ability, have displayed this ability in the past, and the ones without it
-  - From to the Player Spotlight where I looked at the batters on both lists, we see that it is possible to improve one's ability to hit this pitch and sustain it into the following season
+  - From the Player Spotlight section where I looked at the batters on both lists, we see that it is possible for batters to improve their ability to hit this pitch and sustain it into the following season

-Going Forward:

-I do not have access to stats such as Arm Angle because I do not have measurements of where the pitchers is on the rubber as well as their shoulder height, but if I did, I would look at the arm angle and likely find a better correlation than with release height.
-Lowering the angle of your arm allows the ball to come more forward than down.

-Additionally, I do not have spin efficiency numbers because I do not have the directional components of spin rate, just an overall spin rate.
-If I did, I would guarantee that having a highly spin efficienct fastball is leading this trend because highly spin efficienct fastballs counteract the drag force on the ball, enabling the lift force and leading to a steeper VAA.

-For batters, I do not have batter's attack angle.
-That is likely the big stat that will unlock what hitters are going to be able to counteract this trend.
-Not only average attack angle on fastballs being important but also the ability to have a range of attack angles.
-Having access to a range of attack angles as a batter will allow the batter to get to a wider range of pitches.
-Which will be important as breaking balls begin to break more and fastballs begin to break less - creating a wider range.

-  - If there is any other player you would like to see this kind of breakdown of please feel free to email me at josephmontes.baseball@gmail.com
+#### If there is any pitcher or batter you would like to see this kind of breakdown of please feel free to email me at josephmontes.baseball@gmail.com